frappe/erpnext_documentation/user/manual/en/customize-erpnext/articles/set-language.md

 <!-- add-breadcrumbs -->
 # Set Language

 **ERPNext is an multi-lingual application.
-It allows each user to select preferred language.** Following is how a User can customize the language in their account.
+It allows each user to select preferred language.**

+Following the below steps to know a User can customize the language in their account.

 ## 1. Setting Language in User's Account